mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

 ### Fetching data from Kafka

 I needed to handle read offsets manually so I chose [SimpleConsumer](http://kafka.apache.org/documentation.html#simpleconsumerapi).
-It's API turned out to be quite confusing and not that simple.
+Its API turned out to be quite confusing and not that simple.
 It doesn't talk to Zookeeper and allows to specify offsets.
 Handling all corner cases requires lots of [code](https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example) but simple prototype turned out to be quite short in Scala:

     val consumer = new SimpleConsumer("localhost", 9092, 5000,
         BlockingChannel.UseDefaultBufferSize, name)